a-martyn/website/content/markdown/ml-curriculum.md

 ### [Ideas for future study](#ideas-for-future-study)

-This is the best [ML bibliography](https://humancompatible.ai/bibliography) I've found from Centre for Human-Compatible Artificial Intelligence.

 Below is an evolving and rough plan for areas of study and projects that I'd like to do dive into next.

 ##### Probability Theory / Bayesian Statistics